argoproj/argo-cd/docs/index.md

 * Any custom config management tool configured as a config management plugin

 Argo CD automates the deployment of the desired application states in the specified target environments.
-Application deployments can track updates to branches, tags, or be pinned to a specific version of manifests at a Git commit.
+Application deployments can track updates to branches, tags, or pinned to a specific version of manifests at a Git commit.
 See [tracking strategies](user-guide/tracking_strategies.md) for additional details about the different tracking strategies available.